usmanahmedmalik/tailwindcss-admin/README.md

 TailwindCSS makes it easy to tweak styles.
 All the JS is plain and simple, so you can add or remove functionality as you need.

-## License

-Feel free to use, modify, or share this template however you like.

 ---

 If you have any feedback or suggestions, feel free to open an issue or reach out!